swaptacular/swpt-k8s-config/README.md

 ```

 Then you need to connect to the Git server on the Kubernetes cluster,
-and create a new `/srv/git/fluxcd.git` repository:
+create a new `/srv/git/fluxcd.git` repository, and copy the whole
+content of the GitOps repo to it:

 ``` console
 $ ssh git@$CLUSTER_IP -p 2222